 Senate President Stephen Sweeney said in November that he was prepared to attempt to gain support from lawmakers for the legalization proposal during the lame-duck legislative session that ends in mid-January.
 However, after lawmakers were unable to gather the necessary support, he affirmed that “the votes just aren’t there” to pass it thus moving forward with placing the issue in the hands of voters in November 2020.

 “While this is an important step, the legislature’s action is bittersweet,” Karen O’Keefe, state policies director for the Marijuana Policy Project, said of the referendum votes.
 “MPP preferred the comprehensive, 147-page legalization bill, which included robust social equity provisions and would have gone into effect much sooner.
 We urge the legislature not to let those important protections fall by the wayside.”

 On Monday, lawmakers also approved legislation that would allow for an expedited expungement process for those with prior marijuana convictions.
 Comparable to when Gov. Murphy focused his efforts on refining the medical marijuana program in the state after legislation failed early this year, he is now also setting his sights on passing legislation to decriminalize marijuana possession.

 It’s never too soon to begin preparing for future marijuana business opportunities in New Jersey.
 If recreational marijuana is legalized by voters in 2020, the state will need to hold an application process to license recreational marijuana businesses.

-Download our Marijuana Business Application Guide and Checklist to learn all that will be involved in the application process.
+Download our New Jersey Business Application Guide and Checklist to learn all that will be involved in the application process.
 The roughly 50-page guide is designed to provide a detailed summary and checklist of all the action items you will need to complete prior to the submission of application — including financial planning, inventory control, real estate selection, team building activities, local lobbying and community efforts.